 The differential diagnoses listed here are not exhaustive.

-- Further complications: If not treated early, sepsis, transmural intestinal necrosis, and perforation are possible.
+- If not treated early, sepsis, transmural intestinal necrosis, and perforation are possible.

 - Management: IV fluid resuscitation, broad-spectrum IV antibiotics (anaerobic and aerobic coverage), rectal irrigations, with possible colostomy